TristanvanLeeuwen/IP_and_Im_Lectures/image_processing.md

 PSNR = - \log \left( \frac{\Vert u - f \Vert_2}{\Vert f \Vert_\infty }\right).
 $$

 Here one compares the noise with the peak in an image, i.e. $\Vert f \Vert_\infty = \sup |f|$.
 The described error measures are reasonable for additive noise models (e.g. Gauss, Laplace), because one can show a correspondence to $L^1$ and $L^2$ norms in a statistical sense.
 For other noise types, one should take into account other error measures, for instance we will see in later chapters, that the Kullback-Leibler distance represents an adequate error measure for Poisson noise.
 In some cases it will be necessary to consider error measures different from standard norms, e.g. if one is primarily interested in edges of a reconstruction.
-In such cases more geometric error measures (in more general metrics) are favourable for the distances of edge sets.
+In such cases more geometric error measures (in more general metrics) are favorable for the distances of edge sets.

 ### Local smoothing filters
 In this section we focus on filtering methods for image denoising.
 Denoising is one of the most important tasks in digital image processing because it finds various applications beyond fluorescence microscopy and forms a well understood basis for many other image processing challenges in inverse problems.
 Denoising is the (inverse) problem of removing the noise from images while keeping significant information in the data.
-In applications, denoising methods are often applied as pre- or postprocessing methods to better analyse images and to be able to extract specific features, e.g. edges or corners, more effectively.
+In applications, denoising methods are often applied as pre- or post processing methods to better analyze images and to be able to extract specific features, e.g. edges or corners, more effectively.
 In the following we particularly focus on the relationship between denoising filters, partial differential equations (PDEs) and related variational methods.
 We will start with simple linear diffusion filters an end with an outlook on a famous nonlinear variational method for denoising.

 The term filter has its origin in signal analysis, as a procedure which yields only a part of the signal (resp. the image).
 The hope in denoising is for sure to filter the clean from the noisy signal.
-Local smoothing filters are based on the idea, that in a local neighbourhood similar gray- or colourvalues occur.
+Local smoothing filters are based on the idea, that in a local neighborhood similar gray- or color values occur.
 Therefore one can try to replace the image by a local averaging.
 In this process also random distortions (the noise) will be averaged out.
 If one assumes, as introduced above, noise based on independent and identically distributed (iid) random variables, then also the variance of the signal should be reduced in this way.
 A local linear smoothing filter has the general forms

 $$
 	u = G_\epsilon*f, \label{lokalerGlaettungsfilter}
 $$

 where $G_\epsilon*f$ is the convolution of the noisy image with a kernel $G_\epsilon = \frac{1}{\epsilon^d} G(\frac{\cdot}\epsilon)$ of specific form.
 To obtain a reasonable convex combination $G$ should be nonnegative and should have a mean value of $1$.
 To obtain locality, $G$ should attain its maximum around the origin and should decrease towards zero for larger arguments.
 A simple and commonly used example of such a function is again the Gauss distribution, but also other convolution kernels with local compact support are of interest.
 The parameter $\epsilon$ measures the scale on which averaging takes place.
-The convolution can be defined in the idealised (continuous) case as
+The convolution can be defined in the idealized (continuous) case as

 $$
 	G_\epsilon*f = \frac{1}{\epsilon^d} \int_\Omega G\left(\frac{x-y}\epsilon\right) f(y)~dy